Cane Corso Characteristics

 There are certain core vaccinations that a Cane Corso would need.
 These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies.
 All of these could cost you around $150-$200.

-There are certain non-core vaccinations as well that are recommended by most vets for a Cane Corso.
+There are also vaccinations that are not core vaccinations but are recommended by most vets for a Cane Corso.
 These include parainfluenza, Lyme disease, and leptospirosis.
 The cost of these vaccines can be around $130-$150.

 Microchipping: $50-$70

-The average cost of microchipping is around $50 but may vary from state to state.
-Along with a dog license, it could cost an additional 10-20 bucks.
-Spot Pet Insurance highly recommends every pet parent get their pets microchipped, as it can help increase the chances of finding a lost pet.
+The average cost of microchipping a dog is around $50 but can vary from state to state.
+If you also purchase a dog license, add an additional $10-$20 to your estimated cost.
+Spot Pet Insurance highly recommends that each and every pet parent make sure their pet is microchipped, as microchipping can help increase the chances of a lost pet being reunited with their family.

-With an initial cost of $2500 for buying the dog, the cost of getting the essentials, and adding other one-time and recurring costs, you could expect to spend around $20,000 in its lifetime.
+With an initial purchase price of $2500, the cost of essential supplies, and other one-time and recurring costs, you could expect to spend around $20,000 on your Cane Corso throughout their lifetime.
 Adoption can help you save some money on the initial cost.
-Still, pet insurance can help save you money on your pets covered medical expenses throughout their lifetime, especially the costs of treatments for diseases developed as your pet ages.
+Still, a pet insurance policy can help save you money on your pets covered medical expenses throughout their lifetime, especially the costs of treatments for diseases developed as your pet ages.

 Spot accident & illness pet insurance plans offer a wide variety of coverages, from microchip implantation to surgeries and prescription food and supplements prescribed to treat your pet’s unexpected accidents and illnesses.
 (Prescription food and supplements used for general health or weight maintenance are not covered).
 For an extra cost, Spot dog insurance plans offer preventive care coverage add-ons to help cover the costs of certain routine vaccinations, annual wellness exams, and other preventive care treatments.
 You can view the add-on preventive care coverage options.
-Get in touch with us to know more!
+Get in touch with Spot Pet Insurance to learn more!

 Conclusion